TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 The Control Unit (CU) serves as the central command interface between the Processing Unit and the physical motion components of the automated chessboard.
 Acting as the intermediary between high-level logic and low-level hardware control, the CU receives validated chess move commands from the Raspberry Pi over a serial UART connection and translates them into precise motor and actuator operations.
 The subsystem is responsible for generating synchronized STEP and DIR signals to drive two stepper motors that operate the CoreXY mechanism, enabling coordinated movement across the chessboard’s X and Y axes.

-In addition to motion control, the CU manages the piece "pickup" mechanism through an electromagnet that securely "grabs" and releases chess pieces during gameplay.
+In addition to motion control, the CU manages the piece "pickup" mechanism through an electromagnet (controlled by a MOSFET switching circuit) that securely "grabs" and releases chess pieces during gameplay.
 To ensure safe and reliable operation, the CU continuously monitors limit switches, driver fault signals, and supply voltage, in addition to implementing safety protocols (such as immediate halting in the event of faults or out-of-range conditions).
 Motion profiling, including acceleration and deceleration phases, is integrated into the control logic to guarantee smooth and accurate piece movement.
 Through this coordinated functionality, the CU enables precise actuation of all chess moves, while both completing each move within five seconds and ensuring reliable piece capture and placement across the board.

 ## Specifications and Constraints